Vijayvarma115/End-To-End-Document-QandA-RAG-app-using-Groq_and_Gemma/README.md

-4. Set up your Groq API key (if applicable):
+4. Set up your Groq API key:

     * Store your API key in an environment variable or configuration file.

-5. (Specify Vector Database Setup):

-    * Provide instructions for setting up the vector database.